 Housing and Living Costs

-- Explore local housing markets for affordability.
+- Check local housing markets before enrolling to gauge affordability.

-- Consider shared housing to cut costs.
+- Consider shared housing to lower rent costs.

 Tools and Equipment Fees